lavanet/helm-charts/1-click-deployment/README.md

 ## Managed

-Create an account and deploy your consumer/provider with a few clicks in [managed.lavanet.xyz](https://managed.lavanet.xyz)
+Create an account and quickly deploy your consumer/provider in [managed.lavanet.xyz](https://managed.lavanet.xyz)

 ## Self-hosted